 What is heart disease?

-If you’ve been diagnosed with a heart condition, there are treatments to help you manage your illness.
-You can further reduce your risk by considering these heart-healthy steps:
+Heart disease is preventable.
+And if you’ve been diagnosed with a heart condition, there are ways you can reduce your risk of developing more heart problems.
+Consider these heart-healthy steps:

 - Be smoke-free.